 Prairie State College recognizes the diversity of students, faculty, staff and community as an integral part of lifelong learning.
 We are committed to building and maintaining an inclusive, accessible and supportive environment on campus.
 Prairie State College embraces the diversity of individual beliefs and opinions, and supports diversity in religion, gender, ethnicity, race, sexual orientation, physical and mental ability, age and socioeconomic status.
 The College will adhere to policies and procedures which discourage harassment and other behaviors that infringe upon the freedom and respect every individual deserves.

-It is recognized by the Illinois Community College Board and is approved by the State Approval Agency for Veterans Education, Illinois Department of Veteran Affairs.
+Prairie State College is recognized by the Illinois Community College Board, Illinois Board of Higher Education, and the US Department of Education, and is approved by the State Approval Agency for Veterans Education, Illinois Department of Veteran Affairs.

 The College is affiliated with the following: